-This historical section is offered to allow those who have little knowledge of this to be better able to understand the tenor of the times in which the final book in the scriptures was written and how the early history of Rome fits seamlessly within it.
-I consider it to be of critical value to identifying many of the signs in Revelation.
+This historical section is offered to allow those who have little knowledge of these topics to be better able to understand the tenor of the times in which the final book in the scriptures was distributed and how the early history of Rome applies and sets so seamlessly within and around it.
+I consider it to be of critical value to identifying the intent of the prophesies and many of the signs in Revelation.

 Gaius Octavianus, commonly known as Octavius, Octavian, or as he preferred: Augustus, ruled from BC 31 to his death in 17 AD.
-He was the heir and the adopted great grandnephew of Gaius Julius Caesar.
-Octavian was appointed as chosen successor by his adopted father and great granduncle just prior to Caesar’s death.
-This troubled appointment was followed by periods of civil strife as some authorities and senators questioned the shaky line of succession.
+He was the heir and the adopted great grandnephew of Julius Caesar.
+Octavian was supposedly appointed as chosen successor by his adopted father and great granduncle prior to Caesar’s death.
+This troubled appointment was followed by periods of civil strife as some consuls and senators questioned the obviously weak line of succession.
 Octavian had been the leading member of the second and final Triumvirate along with Marcus Antonius and Marcus Aemilius Lepidus.

-During the years and in the ensuing struggles for power, Lepidus was first defeated as were all others who stood in Octavian’s way.
-As an example – Cleopatra, heir to the Ptolemy’s and the last Pharaoh of Egypt, along with her then current paramour, Marc Antony, failed in their attempt to defeat Octavian, hoping to seize the “throne of Rome” for themselves.
+In quick time the right to vote was suspended; and in the ensuing struggles for power, Lepidus was first defeated as were all others who stood in Augustus’ way.
+As an example – Cleopatra, heir to the Ptolemy’s and the last Pharaoh of Egypt, along with her then current paramour, Marc Antony, failed in their attempt to defeat Augustus, hoping to seize the “throne of Rome” for themselves.
 They each committed suicide following Antony’s defeat in the Battle of Actium (BC 31).
-When Octavian heard the news, he had Cleopatra’s son, 12-year-old Caesarian killed (father: Julius Caesar).
-This solidified Octavian’s base and put an end to any continuing rivalries or potential claims to his being emperor coming through either the Ptolemaic or the Julian lines as all challengers, present or potential were now removed.
-The Ptolemy’s power base had dated back to the division of the Macedonian empire after the death of Alexander.
+When Augustus received the news, he had Cleopatra’s son, 12-year-old Caesarian killed (father: Julius Caesar).
+This solidified his base and put an end to any continuing rivalries or potential claims to ascension, coming through either the Ptolemaic or the Julian lines – as all challengers, present or potential were now removed.
+The Ptolemy’s power base had dated back to the division of the Macedonian empire following the death of Alexander.

-Octavian had no further loose ends to consider once his primary rivals were gone and his base had been secured.
+Once his political opponents had been neutralized, Augustus had no further loose ends to consider .
 He was popular and considered the most benevolent Roman ruler, yet he was also astute and clever, a self-seeking conniving and murderous politician, as were most of the rest.
-Yet his reign was the longest and most peaceful of all the Roman emperors.
+However, his reign was the longest and most peaceful of all the Roman emperors.

-Jesus of Galilee, The Christ, was born during the reign of Augustus (Luke 2:1).
+Jesus of Galilee, was born during the reign of Augustus (Luke 2:1).
 As noted, the year and date remain unknown.
-Among most scholars now, the year of Jesus’ birth is generally given as BC 4 or thereabout.
+Among most modern scholars, the year of Jesus’ birth is generally listed as BC 4.
 We should be aware that no one except God Almighty knows exactly when Jesus was born; and we ought to leave it at that.
-We should recognize that Christ’s birth was not some random event at some accidental point in time.
-It occurred during the beginnings of the Roman Empire, as that was the chosen point for the initiation of God’s plan for the Kingdom of Heaven and the Church of Christ – from the beginning.
-This was not a coincidence.
-The two “Kingdoms:” God and Christ’s Kingdom of Heaven, and the Roman Empire of godless corruption and immorality, are inalterably linked and at the same time contrasted.
-God did not “throw a dart” to choose the time.
-We might need to pay some attention to the details.
-It is a large part of what the Revelation is all about, whether we pay any mind to the details or not.
-But, we should…
+However, Christ’s birth was not a random event at an accidental point in time.
+It occurred during the start of the Roman Empire, as that was the chosen point for the initiation of God’s plan for the Kingdom of Heaven, the Church of Christ – from the very beginning of time.
+So, these events are not coincidental.
+The two “Kingdoms,” God and Christ’s, and the Roman Empire of corruption and murderous immorality, are inalterably linked and at the same time highly contrasted.
+We might need to pay some attention to these details.
+It is a large part of what the Revelation is all about.

-It was widely reported that Octavian was poisoned by his consort Livia, as he lay dying – to hasten his departure.
+It was widely reported that Octavian was poisoned by his consort Livia, while he lay dying – to hasten his departure.